 Pre Georgian houses dating back to around the 15th and 16th century tend not to have their original ironmongery in place, largely because many of these buildings will have fallen into disrepair at some point in the past and will have been remodelled with modern alternatives or replicas.
 If you are restoring any old house and find that there is original ironmongery remaining, chances are it will be very rare and valuable, so should be retained and restored as far as possible.

 If you need to replace ironmongery on this age of property, you should try to find a specialist who can craft your hardware using the techniques of yesteryear to ensure as authentic a finish as possible.
 Early ironmongery was forged by hand, often by blacksmiths, out of wrought iron.
 Due to its handmade nature, each piece of hardware was unique although many followed some basic styles and patterns.
 Door furniture was usually a thumb latch on a flat iron backplate, which was secured by a large stock lock.
-Additional security was usually provided on main doors with chunky iron bolts.
+Additional security was usually provided on entry doors with chunky iron bolts.

 As well as this, care and consideration needs to be given to the rest of the door furniture.
 Numerals on the door were usually small brass plates using Roman or Arabic characters.
 Nameplates were usually brass with incised lettering and secured to the backplates of the bell pull to the side of the door.
 External door handles and knockers tend to vary from one area to another.
 For example, the Edinburgh handle is a typical design of the Scottish city, which features a raised rectangular backplate with a rectangular drop handle.
 Consult your local preservation society or local authority for advice on this.